InfinityBotList/Popplio/README.md

 It is open source for transparency but we do not support self-hosting of this whatsoever

+**You may use the metro.go file freely as a example of a metro integration under the MIT**

 ## User Tokens

 Some APIs on Popplio require a user token.
 To get one, go to https://spider.infinitybotlist.com/login/gettoken